holochain/hc-http-gw/spec.md

 The gateway uses a single admin websocket to make requests to Holochain.
 At this point, either use the existing connection or open a new one if the websocket is closed.

 When receiving a valid request, the gateway first checks its cached list of installed apps.
-If the cache is empty or the app isn't found in the cache, it calls the ListApps operation on Holochain with the filter set to only return running apps.
+If the cache is empty or the app isn't found in the cache, it calls the `ListApps` operation on Holochain with the filter set to only return running apps.
 The response is stored in the cache for future requests.

-The gateway identifies apps that match both the DNA hash specified in the request and have an installed app ID matching the coordinator-identifier.
-It then checks if the app ID is in the list of allowed apps configured in AllowedAppIds.
+The gateway identifies apps that match both the DNA hash specified in the request and have an installed app ID matching the `coordinator-identifier`.
+It then checks if the app ID is in the list of allowed apps configured in `AllowedAppIds`.
 If multiple matching apps are found, an error is returned since a unique app cannot be determined.

-If no app is found in the initial check but the cache was populated, a fresh request to ListApps is made to update the cache, and the search is performed again.
+If no app is found in the initial check but the cache was populated, a fresh request to `ListApps` is made to update the cache, and the search is performed again.
 If the app still isn't found, or if it's found but not in the allowed list, an appropriate error is returned.

 ### Prepare zome call signing